mangelperis/PMS-API/README.md

 ***

 ## Getting Started
-Copy or rename the `.env.dist` file to an environment variable file and edit the entries to your needs:
+Copy or rename the `.env.dist` files (for docker and symfony) to an environment variable file and edit the entries to your needs:
 ```
+cp ./app/.env.dist .env
 cp ./docker/.env.dist .env
 ```
 ### Run using composer